 1. Define your target audience

-If you need help with defining your audience, then refer to the first section in this article on creating a social media strategy.
+If you need help with defining your target audience, then refer to the first section in this article on creating a social media strategy.

-2. Assign tools and team
+2. Assign tools and your social media marketing team

 I would recommend that you keep it simple.
 You can use Buffer for scheduling updates on all of the major social media platforms.
 For writing updates, you can use excel spreadsheets.
 Have regular meetings with team members.